akarshsnair/Automatic-Floor-Cleaning-Robot/README.md

 Implementing object detection for collision avoidance during navigation.</li>

 <li>Creating a structured ROS software architecture with Python and rospy.
-Developing path planning and cleaning algorithms
+Developing  cleaning algorithms
 for efficient floor cleaning.</li>
 <li>Integrating a vacuum mechanism for effective
 cleaning.</li>
 <li>Designing a user-friendly interface for easy
 cleaning of the floor</li>

-### Working
+## Working
 <li>The Ultrasonic Sensor detects obstacles and relays data to
 the Raspberry Pi 4.</li>
 <li>The Raspberry Pi 4 processes the sensor data and